praveenmunagapati/identityserver/specs/GUID_feature.md

     as it is linked to the apikey.

-  A possible solution for this would be to check if the authorization is provided by a user client credentials jwt, and in this case take the username from the jwt.
+  A possible solution for this would be to check if the authorization is provided by a user client credentials jwt or access token, and in this case take the username from the jwt.
 But this feels like building in code dependency and loss of separation again.

 ## Further remarks: